The Bankrate promise

 The Blue Cash Preferred® Card from American Express is one of the best credit cards for groceries due to its exceptional earning rate of 6 percent cash back in this category (up to $6,000 in spending per year, then 1 percent).
 Not only will you earn a high rewards rate on grocery store purchases, but you’ll also earn an unlimited 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations as well as 3 percent back on transit purchases like ride-sharing, parking, trains and buses.

-You can also earn a generous welcome bonus, and there’s no annual fee for the first year.
+You can also earn a generous welcome bonus.
 Just remember that this cash back card only lets you redeem your rewards for statement credits.

 Blue Cash Everyday® Card from American Express: Best cash back card for families